from the Latin adventus

-In mountain climates like ours, we have no choice but to “prepare” for the upcoming holidays of light given that they serve as the threshold of winter–no matter what our religion affiliation (or lack thereof.)
+In mountain climates like ours, we have no choice but to “prepare” for the upcoming holidays of light given that they serve as the threshold of winter–no matter what our religious affiliation (or lack thereof.)

 For New Englanders, it’s time for snow tires and scrapers, woolen socks and mittens, down comforters and flannel sheets, the wood pile and the woodstove, the plow poles and the shovels–and a deeper affection for the summer basil and the berries buried deep in the freezer.

 The gardening books are returned to their shelves, and the poetry takes their place on the coffee table.
 Long neglected novels are unearthed at bedsides, and snuggling “in” supplants late nights at the pond.

 All this preparation makes me wonder about those in warmer climates: How do they welcome the Season of Advent?

 But what of the rhythms of those without this kind of deep winter?
 How do they reset their internal clocks for this time of preparation and renewal?

 There are certainly those of us would love to join them in their warmer climates.
-The onslaught of winter can feel imprisoning, especially as the snow piles climb and begin encroaching upon house and road–and the psyche.
+The onslaught of winter can feel imprisoning, especially as the snow piles climb and encroach upon house and road–and psyche.
 Some friends shorten their sentence by escaping, even for a week or two.
 And yet there is something about staying…

 In this place of white, the world becomes silent, demanding a depth of present-ness, gifting those who are willing to be still.